wistia/wistia-open-docs/_posts/captions.md

 captions will now be included with your embed codes, if you are using the SEO embed code type.

-{{ "Only captions ordered through Wistia will appear in your SEO embed code." | note }}

 To customize your video with transcription or captions, select *Customize* from the <span class='action_menu'>Video Actions</span> menu.
 Open the *Captions* customization area.